If Hua Hin and the Petchaburi region isn’t already at the top of your bucket list, these 24 reasons will convince you why it should be!

 Kick back at the Beer Garden or get lost in the live music at different venues.
 Walk around in search of a new outfit or drool over unique vintage cars.

-The market has so much to offer: animal show, outstanding restaurants, outdoor movies, pedal boats, and so much more.
+The market has so much to offer: an animal show, outstanding restaurants, outdoor movies, pedal boats, and so much more.
 Lose track of time and get lost in the moment at Hua Hin Tique.

 Make sure to take a look at the events calendar before your visit, Hua Hin Tique often hosts outdoor concerts playing late into the night!

-11. Feel good and kickback at one of the most retro villages – Plearnwan, Hua Hin
+[PERMANENTLY CLOSED] 13.
+Feel good and kickback at one of the most retro villages – Plearnwan, Hua Hin

 Plearnwan loosely translates to Play/Learn Yesterday.
 “Plearn” is a fun play on words between play and learn.
 While “wan” translates to yesterday in Thai.